kchinzei/BLE_OnAir_Signboard/Readme.md

 The switch to turn on/off can be as simple as a mechanical switch, or silicon switch with brightness adjustment.
-I wanted to allow manually turn on/off it, so I left the orifinal switch circuit.
+I wanted to allow manually turn on/off it, so I left the original switch circuit.
 To obtain the status change of the manual switch, a signal is taken from the circuit.
 It depends on the circuit of your signboard.